 While failure is easy to recognize in the final stages of a project, the problem almost always starts at the beginning of the process.
 If you spend too little time outlining the project scope, getting all of the stakeholders to agree on a common vision, or aligning the project with the company's strategic goals, you may be doomed from the start.

-The earliest warning signs that you skimped on proper planning and prioritization can include:
+The earliest warning signs that you skimped on proper planning and priorities management can include: